Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 The structural distinction in one paragraph

 Server-side RNG (traditional model) generates random numbers on the casino's server, uses them for game outcomes, and reports the results to the player.
 A third-party audit lab verifies the RNG distribution over a sample period (typically quarterly).
 The player trusts the lab and the casino.
-Provably fair (crypto-casino model) generates the same outcomes through HMAC-SHA256 with player-controlled inputs; the player can verify each round mathematically without trusting the lab or the casino.
+Cryptographically transparent (crypto-casino model) generates the same outcomes through HMAC-SHA256 with player-controlled inputs; the player can verify each round mathematically without trusting the lab or the casino.
 Both can produce identical statistical distributions; the difference is who has the verification tool in their hand.

 The 5-category scorecard

-Provably fair vs RNG scorecard:
+Cryptographically transparent vs RNG scorecard:

-Provably fair vs RNG head-to-head scorecard (2026)
+Cryptographically transparent vs RNG head-to-head scorecard (2026)

 Distribution-level auditAchievable through reproduction on samplesYes (third-party lab audit)Tie (both achievable)